 Editing Drop-Down List in Excel

-Before we get to editing drop-down lists in excel, we must know the basics what a list in excel is.
+Before we get to editing drop-down lists in excel, we must know the basics of what a list in excel is.
 In simplified terms lists in, excels are columns in excel.
-But in columns, we do not have any drop downs.
+But in columns, we do not have any dropdowns.
 We simply enter values manually in it or paste the data from any other source.
-But if we are creating surveys or asking any other user to enter data and want to give some specific options to choose from dropdowns in excel come in handy.
+But if we are creating surveys or asking any other user to enter data and want to give some specific options to choose from, dropdowns in excel come in handy.

-As explained above drop downs in excel help guide a user to manually enter values in a cell with some specific values to choose from.
-Like in surveys, if there is a question for the gender of a person if we ask every user to enter values for that question then data will not be in order.
-Some people will write answers in uppercase some in lowercase or some may make some spelling mistakes.
-But if we give users two values to choose from either Male or Female our data would be in exact order we want.
+As explained above, dropdowns in excel help guide a user to manually enter values in a cell with some specific values to choose from.
+Like in surveys, if there is a question for the gender of a person, if we ask every user to enter values for that question, then data will not be in order.
+Some people will write answers in uppercase, some in lowercase, or some may make some spelling mistakes.
+But if we give users two values to choose from, either Male or Female, our data would be in the exact order we want.
 This is done by creating drop-down lists in excel.

 - Giving Drop Down Values Manually and using data validation.

 - Giving Drop Down Ranges and using Data Validation.

 - Creating a Table and using Data Validation.

 Data Validation is an option under the Data Tab in the Data Tools section.

 There are three methods explained on how to edit the drop-down list in excel: